dustinpfister/blog_posts/_posts/js-array-length.md

 However as long as the index values are enumerable the Object.keys method can be used to get an array of enumerable keys for an object, including possible negative index values.
 Which would be one way to get the true index value if these negative index values are to be counted.

-## 6 - Ways of getting an actual element count
+## 6 - Array count, and ways of getting an actual element count

 Say you are dealing with an object that also has some named object keys, and a single index value that is way ahead of the others.
 As I have covered in the previous section the length property of an array in javaScript is just the highest index value plus one.
 However there are a number of ways to go about getting the actual count of elements in these situations.